The-Web3-Compass/web3-compass-data-repository/examples/example-11/contract-breakdown/claiming-prizes.md

 If they use on-chain randomness, they’re usually stuck with block hashes or timestamps, which are manipulatable.
 If they use external oracles, they’re introducing trust and cost.
 If they support cross-chain claims, they’re usually relying on bridges with all the security nightmares that entails.

 This contract does both.
 Fair randomness through threshold cryptography.
-Flexible payouts through OnlySwaps.
+Flexible payouts through only swaps.
 No bridges.
 No centralized oracles.
 No trust beyond the math.

 The randomness is verifiable.
 The cross-chain swaps are trustless.
 The entire flow is transparent and auditable.

 That’s what makes this interesting.
 Not the Solidity patterns (those are standard).
 Not the state machine (that’s basic).
 The integration with dcipher’s primitives in a way that creates something neither primitive could do alone.

 You couldn’t build this without threshold randomness.
-You couldn’t build this without OnlySwaps.
+You couldn’t build this without only swaps.
 Together, they enable a lottery that’s actually fair and actually flexible.

 Now let’s deploy it and see it work.